ZacharyLiu-CS/sak-tools/README.md

 # sak-tools
-A swiss army knife tools collections for research.
+A swiss army knife tools collection for research.